hishnash/PublishFilePipeline/README.md

 .pipeline(forType: "css") {                  // Run on all CSS files
-    DropCommentsStage(prefix: "//")          // Drop any comments from the CSS file (run on each file separately) StringReplaceStage()                     // Resolve any urls within the css file that are not absolute FileMergeStage(fileExtension: "css")     // Merge all CSS files into a single file CacheBustStage()                         // Cache bust the merged result }
+    DropCommentsStage(prefix: "//")          // Drop any comments from the CSS file (run on each file separately) StringReplaceStage()                     // Resolve any urls within the css file that are not absolute FileMergeStage("/static/merged.css")     // Merge all CSS files into a single file located at "/static/merged.css" CacheBustStage()                         // Cache bust the merged result }
 ```